aeyeniay/mulakat/README.md

-# Mülakat Soru Hazırlama Sistemi
+# Interview Question Preparation System

-## Proje Hakkında
+## About the Project

-Bu sistem, kamu kurumlarında sözleşmeli bilişim personeli alımı süreçlerinde kullanılmak üzere geliştirilmiş bir mülakat sorusu hazırlama uygulamasıdır.
-Yapay zeka teknolojisi kullanarak pozisyon, seviye ve uzmanlık alanı kriterlerine göre özelleştirilmiş mülakat soruları üretir ve Word dosyası formatında çıktı alır.
+This system is designed as an interview question preparation application to be used in public institutions during the recruitment processes of contracted IT personnel.
+By leveraging artificial intelligence technology, it generates customized interview questions based on position, level, and area of expertise, and exports them in Word file format.

-## Özellikler
+## Features

-- Beş aşamalı soru üretim süreci
+- Five-step question generation process
-- Rol bazlı soru konfigürasyonu
+- Role-based question configuration
-- Otomatik soru üretimi (OpenAI GPT-4o-mini)
+- Automatic question generation (OpenAI GPT-4o-mini)
-- Beklenen cevap anahtarları
+- Expected answer keys
-- Düzenlenebilir sorular
+- Editable questions
-- Word formatında aday ve jüri kitapçıkları
+- Candidate and jury booklets in Word format
-- Zorluk seviyesi yönetimi (2x, 3x, 4x katsayıları)
+- Difficulty level management (2x, 3x, 4x multipliers)

-## Kullanılan Teknolojiler
+## Technologies Used

 ### Backend
 - **Framework**: FastAPI 0.104.1